Light Rare Earth Elements (LREE)

 LREE Elements

-ScandiumSc21High-performance aluminum alloys (Aerospace), Solid oxide fuel cells
+ScandiumSc21High-performance aluminum alloys (Aerospace), Solid oxide fuel cells16-22 ppmLowMediumAerospace alloys & fuel cells

-NeodymiumNd60The strongest permanent magnets (NdFeB), Lasers, Electric motors
+NeodymiumNd60The strongest permanent magnets (NdFeB), Lasers, Electric motors27-33 ppmLowHighPermanent magnets (EVs/Wind)

-PromethiumPm61Betavoltaic nuclear batteries, Industrial thickness gauges, Radioluminescent light sources
+PromethiumPm61Betavoltaic nuclear batteries, Industrial thickness gauges, Radioluminescent light sources~0TotalN/ALab research (radioactive)

 Compare with Heavy Rare Earths